 Accessible and Inclusive Parks in the Des Moines Metro

 1. ADA-Compliant: According to ADA guidelines released in 2010, all playgrounds must follow ADA standards.
-ADA-Compliant playgrounds must have wheelchair-accessible routes to the playground.
-ADA-Compliant does not specify a rubber or other similar surface and so ADA-Compliant playgrounds can contain mulch which is difficult for people using wheelchairs or other devices to navigate.
+ADA-compliant playgrounds must have wheelchair-accessible routes to the playground.
+ADA-Compliant does not specify a rubber or other similar surface so ADA-Compliant playgrounds can contain mulch which is difficult for people using wheelchairs or other devices to navigate.

 2. Accessible Playgrounds: These playgrounds are ADA-Compliant and they also offer an array of play experiences.
 For example, the playground may have a rubber surface so wheelchair users can navigate more easily and provide several options that children can access from a wheelchair level.